How to revise poetry gcse

 Overall, analyzing and interpreting poetry involves more than just understanding the literal meaning of the words.
 It requires careful consideration of the poet’s intentions, the poem’s structure and language, and the broader context in which it was written.
 Developing these skills will enable you to engage critically and deeply with the poems in your GCSE exam, and will enhance your understanding and appreciation of the art of poetry itself.

-See also How to roof a shed with felt
+See also How to use a313

 Practice Writing and Assessing Poetry